- Makita and Milwaukee: What’s the difference?

 Milwaukee belt sanders are often compact and come with belt widths of up to 100mm, weights of 5.3kg, and belt speeds of 230-400rpm.

-Makita belt sanders come in a range of sizes and include dust bags, low centers of gravity for easier handling, and double insulation, making them an excellent choice for commercial use.
+Makita belt sanders come in a range of sizes and include dust bags, low centers of gravity for easier handling, and double insulation, making an excellent choice for commercial use.

 Metal chops saws: Makita or Milwaukee?